So you want to connect your laptop to a TV, do you?

 - It’s great to watch your favorite YouTube videos or Netflix on a larger screen

 If you have a modern laptop and TV things are going to be a lot easier.
-With older equipment it becomes more challenging but in most cases it is possible.
+With older equipment, it becomes more challenging but in most cases it is possible.
 I’ll discuss a few different methods here and you can choose which one suits your hardware and preferences.

 Although it is possible to connect your laptop to your PC using wireless methods you need to understand that sometimes this is not a perfect solution.
-Then can be an annoying lag by connecting wirelessly so please bear this in mind.
+Then it can be an annoying lag by connecting wirelessly so please bear this in mind.

-OK let’s have a look at what’s possible shall we?
+OK let’s have a look at what’s possible, shall we?

 1. HDMI Cable Connection